Fellowship Ministries

 Foyer Groups

 Foyer is a French word meaning “hearthside,” implying the warmth of a close, small group of friends sharing a common love and concern for each other.
 At St. James, our Foyer Groups, are small groups of eight who gather together on a regular but informal basis for purely social reasons- to enjoy one another’s company, to strengthen bonds of community, and to meet new church members.
-There is no agenda or plan, just casual fellowship and a refreshing meal.
-Groups are made up of singles, couples, young people, retired folks; in other words, a cross-section of the congregation.
-Foyer groups sign-up is in August/September.
-The groups meet four times over the Program Year, rotating homes.
+Groups are made up of singles, couples, young people, and retired folks; in other words, a cross-section of the congregation.
+Foyer Groups sign-up is in September.
+The groups begin meeting in January and rotate host homes.
+Contact: Brent Caldwell

 The James Gang